Mayor and City Council

 Marlin Willesen has been an Addison resident since 1998 when he celebrated his birthday by purchasing a home in the Townhomes of Addison.
 Over the past two decades he has become increasingly active with the Townhomes of Addison community, serving on its board of directors, website and social media team, and architectural committee.

 His interest in community service goes well beyond the boundaries of his neighborhood.
 Marlin is a graduate of Addison’s Citizen Academy and Leadership Metrocrest.
 He serves as a Town of Addison liaison on the Finance Committee, Community Partners Bureau, Cavanaugh Flight Museum and is active in the Addison Addvocates Adopt-a-Park program.
-He sat on the board of the Addison Legacy Foundation and is currently the captain of the course guides for the foundation’s annual Run the Lights 5K and Fun Run.
+He sat on the board of the Addison Legacy Foundation and works as a volunteer for the foundation’s annual Run the Lights 5K and Fun Run.

 Marlin’s nearly 30 years of experience in the telecommunications industry has prepared him to serve the community well as a member of the Addison City Council.
 He is a skilled negotiator with team building, sales expertise and a can-do mindset.
 As President of 2W Communications over the last two decades, Marlin has proven he is a strong business development professional who is also dedicated to making Addison a great place to live, work, and play.